Web Development with GoLang

 Error Handling

 Proper error handling is crucial for robust web applications.
-You can use the http.Error
+You can use the http.Error function to send error responses.

 func errorHandler(w http.ResponseWriter, r *http.Request) {